vatpac-technology/sops/docs/separation-standards/assurance.md

   <figcaption>System Estimates</figcaption>
 </figure>

-The System Estimates are useful for assessing **longitudinal conflicts** (same tracks), including aircraft in a sequence for the same runway.
+System Estimates are useful for assessing **longitudinal conflicts** (same tracks), including aircraft in a sequence for the same runway.

 ### Closest Approach Tool
 The Closest Approach Tool calculates what **position** and **time** two aircraft will be closest to each other.
 It uses the two aircraft's flight planned routes and performance data.